LFonteyn/MacBERTh/content/authors/admin/_index.md

 * **MacBERTh (English):** When using the English model (MacBERTh), please cite the following paper (BibTeX can be found using the 'cite' button in 'Project Publications'):

   * **Manjavacas, Enrique & Lauren Fonteyn.
 2022.
 Adapting vs. Pre-training Language Models for Historical Languages.** *Journal of Data Mining & Digital Humanities* jdmdh:9152. <https://doi.org/10.46298/jdmdh.9152>
-* **GysBERT (Dutch):**  We have written up a paper describing the Dutch model and its evaluation, which will be published soon.
+* **GysBERT (Dutch):**  We have written up a paper describing the Dutch model and its evaluation, which will (hopefully) be published soon.
 We will add the citation details as soon as they are known.